lightninglabs/docs.lightning.engineering/lightning-network-tools/lnd/recovery.md

 **Streaming Updates via SubscribeChannelBackups**

-Using the gRPC interace directly, [a new call: `SubscribeChannelBackups`](https://api.lightning.community/#subscribechannelbackups).
+Using the gRPC interface directly, [a new call: `SubscribeChannelBackups`](https://api.lightning.community/#subscribechannelbackups).
 This call allows users to receive a new notification each time the underlying SCB state changes.
 This can be used to implement more complex backup schemes, compared to the file system notification based approach.

 #### Recovering Using SCBs